Home/ Materials/ Consent and Recap Protocol

 Pronouns: Use the pronouns participants provided.
 If pronouns were not provided, use they/them or restructure the sentence to avoid pronouns.

-• Drafting session summaries and recaps from facilitator notes and chat transcripts
+• Organizing and drafting session summaries and recaps from facilitator notes, session transcripts and captions, and chat exports

 • Generating first-draft outlines for session documentation